irisonia/Algorithms-in-CPP/RadixSortCollection/README.md

 - When your type is indexable, but non-comparable.
 - For an even faster execution than std::sort when sorting integral types.

-*See test.cpp for running examples.*
+Included fines:
+- radix_sort_api.h : api for the client to use
+- radix_sort_internal.h : implementation of the api
+- test.cpp: running examples

 Notes:
 - Requires a C++17 compiler.
 - Make sure the type has a move cctor and a move copy assignment, to prevent cctors/copy assignments during the sort.
 - Provide usable_memory if you don't want radix to allocate memory dynamically.
   See details about the usable memory size in the API (radix_sort_collection_api.h).

 Following are the different usages for the RadixSort functions:
 ---------------------------------------------------------------